 Router

-It had hosted the VPN with the OpenVPN service.
+It hosts the VPN with the OpenVPN service.
 OpenVPN was used for ease of use and great compatibility.
 It can run on all OSs and phones.

 The router provides DynamicDNS updates to CloudFlare so my kehoe.pro domain points to my changing Dynamic IP.
-It also provides Network Address Translation to route website queries to the Raspberry Pi.
+It also provides Network Address Translation to route website queries to the device hosting this website.

 Raspberry Pi 4